Tech Tip #80: Governors on Industrial Engines: a Brief Overview

 We supply Hoof Governors as well as governors by Governors America Corp and would be happy to answer any questions.

 This Tech Tip, one of a series that we publish for both engine application engineers as well as fleet maintenance people, focuses on governors mounted on industrial engines.
-These governors are relatively simple devices that monitor, limit and determine engine speed under various conditions.
-There are three main kinds of governors: velocity, mechanical and electrical.

 Share